 When I walk a cemetery, I look for stories in the gravestones.
 Sometimes the markers are very large and ornate, and other times quite small and humble.
 I wonder how accurate they are in reflecting the greatness of the lives they represent.
 Sometimes there are bible verses, or a few descriptors, like “devoted husband, father, and friend.”
 Sometimes there are mentions of military service, and I imagine the horrors witnessed and the heroics performed.
 Sometimes the date span is much too short, a sad memorial to the life of a baby taken from our world too soon.

-But something about gravestones like this one are extra poignant.
+But something about gravestones like this one is extra poignant.

 Albert’s story is finished, in this world, at least.
 Something about the dates being carved in stone make it so real, and permanent.